me-cafebabe-aosp-mainline/android_device_intel_barrytrail/README.md

-# Android common device tree for Virtual Machines
+# Android common device tree for Intel Baytrail / Cherrytrail devices

 The device tree is currently WIP, Not suitable for normal use.